pumasight/walleth/README.md

 If the installation fails, check
  - Did you tell Android System allow your File Manager app to install other apps?
+ - Did you back up and uninstall a currently installed WallEth instance?
  - Did you Build a SIGNED APK?
 It needs to be signed.
- - Did you back up and uninstall a currently installed WallEth instance?
+ - Had enough?
+Head to the [TL;DR](#too-long-didnt-read)

 Once you're set with v37 WallEth installed, connect your Trezor to your android with USB OTG cable, or leverage a USB-Micro-Male/USB-C-Male to USB-A-female adapter. (adapter's male goes in the Android's port, the cable goes between the adapter and the trezor.)